-(iii) directions or permissions given to that person from a State, Territory or Green Zone Country not to self-isolate or self-quarantine (or equivalent),

-- (8) An exemption granted under subclause (6): - (a) must: - (i) be given by the Department, in writing, to the person who is the subject of the exemption; and - (ii) specify the requirement or requirements that the person need not comply with; and - (b) may be subject to additional or different conditions approved by the Chief Health Officer or Deputy Chief Health Officer. - (9) An exemption granted under subclause (6) does not prevent an authorised officer from exercising an emergency power to give the person a different direction or impose a different requirement or condition of exemption on the person.
+- (iii) directions or permissions given to that person from a State, Territory or Green Zone Country not to self-isolate or self-quarantine (or equivalent); and - (c) any further documentary evidence requested by the Chief Health Officer or Deputy Chief Health Officer (or the Secretary or a Deputy Secretary to the Department or an Executive Director or Director in the COVID-19 Response Division of the Department) and provided by the person. - (8) An exemption granted under subclause (6): - (a) must: - (i) be given by the Department, in writing, to the person who is the subject of the exemption; and - (ii) specify the requirement or requirements that the person need not comply with; and - (b) may be subject to additional or different conditions approved by the Chief Health Officer or Deputy Chief Health Officer. - (9) An exemption granted under subclause (6) does not prevent an authorised officer from exercising an emergency power to give the person a different direction or impose a different requirement or condition of exemption on the person.